Last update on topic selection procedure: 02.10.2024 - Selection procedure for 2024W is available and starts 03.10.2024.

 The different AI and statistics-oriented techniques to be tested are:

-Each of the approaches is a unique topic that can be selected for SPBA, P1, P2.
-Each approach is to be applied to building a detection model and implement a prototype by one student.
-The prototype then has to be tested on real network traffic collected from tools such as Suricata (https://suricata.io/download/) and Snort (https://www.snort.org/downloads).
+Each of the approaches is to be applied to building a detection model and implement a prototype by one student.
+The prototype will then be tested on real network traffic collected from tools such as Suricata (https://suricata.io/download/) and Snort (https://www.snort.org/downloads).

 The suggested structure for the paper accompanying the project is: